aws-amplify/docs/docs/lib/restapi/fragments/android/getting-started/11_amplifyInit.md

 ?
 Choose the function template that you want to use:
     `Serverless ExpressJS function (Integration with API Gateway)` ?
 Do you want to configure advanced settings?
-    `Yes`
-?
-Do you want to access other resources created in this project from your Lambda function?
-    `No`
-?
-Do you want to invoke this function on a recurring schedule?
-    `No`
-?
-Do you want to enable Lambda layers for this function?
-    `No`
-?
-Do you want to configure environment variables for this function?
-    `No`
-?
-Do you want to configure secret values this function can access?
     `No`
 ?
 Do you want to edit the local lambda function now?
     `No`